thomaxxl/safrs/README.rst

    pip install safrs

-FastAPI runtime dependencies are included by default.
-To explicitly request them:
+Flask and FastAPI runtime dependencies are included by default.
+To explicitly request FastAPI extras:

 .. code-block:: bash